JarekE/AutoPEEPTitration/readme.md

 Plots
 Various different plots of the data and results are possible through simple settings in config.py.
 These include loss curves, data plots and results from ML approaches.

+classification_report_splitX.txt
+Report about the outcome.
+Used metrics: accuracy and f1 score.

+## Further Data

+In the folder '\Documents' one can find trained models for all splits and the calculated classification_reports.
+They can be used for testing (can be set in config, also save the model in same structure as main.py) or evaluating of the own scores.